 The use of illegal drugs and the misuse of prescription and other drugs pose a serious threat to the physical and mental well being of university students, faculty, staff, visitors, and guests of the university.
-The university is committed to providing accurate information and educational programs to prevent such use of drugs.
-If you require further information about the programs and services, or any other related assistance available from the University of Florida, please contact any of the following:
+The university is committed to providing accurate information and educational programs to prevent such use of and makes a credible threat to that person commits the offense of aggravated stalking.